paulrbts/blog/_posts/os/2017-02-20-secure-ssh-keys.md

 ---
 layout: post
-title: SSH keys on macOS
+title: SSH keys on macOS and FreeBSD
 meta: Generating and using SSH keys in a macOS client/server environment for fast and secure login.
 category: os
-tags: [mac, security, admin]
+tags: [mac, freebsd, security, admin]
 ---
 <h3 class="page.title">
   {% if page.title %}